Gifts in Wills

 Things to Consider Before Meeting with a Solicitor:

-If legal jargon is unfamiliar, our Glossary of Legal Terms may offer assistance.
+If legal jargon is unfamiliar, our Legal Terminology Made Simple section may offer assistance.

-• Store the original copy with your solicitor or in a secure location, such as a bank.
-Maintain a copy at home and inform your executors of its whereabouts for ease of access.
+Store the original copy with your Solicitor or in a secure location, such as a bank.
+Maintain a copy at home, preferably in a fireproof box, and inform your Executors of its whereabouts for ease of access.

 Your Assets: